armanriazi/armanriazi-reactjs-couchdb-cloud-api/README.md

 - [Alternatives to Ejecting](#alternatives-to-ejecting)
 - [Something Missing?](#something-missing)

 ## Vidly

 > Improved speed and performance.

 > I developed a sample-project base on #expressjs, #restapi, #api, #nodejs, #couchdb, #ibm ,and [[cloud]], on #heroku #pipline.

-> I wanted to start work on reactjs that I think it has a main components include grid, list, search, connected to db.
+> I wanted to start work on reactjs I think it has main components including grid, list, search, and connected to db.

-> I have got satisfied with mix of couchdb and reactjs!
-Why not! both of them are good choice for frontend and database with o/i json.
+> I have been satisfied with a mix of CouchDB and Reactjs!
+Why not! both of them are good choices for frontend and database with o/i JSON.

 [Build Status](https://drive.google.com/file/d/1ziS-besHSobHOmJ1v5SzMvVkqZrmbd8R/view?usp=sharing)